um-tech-evolution/temporal/src/fidelity/README.txt

 Eventually, this may be given its own repository, but for now, they are just under the temporal model.

+For background, see temporal/notes/6_12_17prosel_math_model.tex and the corresponding pdf file.

 6/16/17

 Implemented the framework to run the propsel retention (fidelity) simulation model